EFA-dev/proto_builder/README.md

 `pub run build_runner build --verbose`

 # Output Settings

-You can set it from the pubspec.yaml file to save the generated files wherever you want.
+You can set it from the **pubspec.yaml** file to save the generated files wherever you want.
 If you wish, you can save it in separate folders according to the .proto files.
-To make these settings, simply add the following codes to your pubspec.yaml file.
+To make these settings, simply add the following codes to your **pubspec.yaml** file.
+The files created are saved in the **lib/protos/src/** folder by default.

 ```
 proto_builder: